fairlearn/fairlearn/docs/user_guide/assessment.rst

 Fairlearn dashboard
 -------------------

-The Fairlearn dashboard is a Jupyter notebook widget for assessing how a model's predictions impact different groups (e.g., different ethnicities), and also for comparing multiple models along different fairness and performance metrics.
+The Fairlearn dashboard was a Jupyter notebook widget for assessing how a model's predictions impact different groups (e.g., different ethnicities), and also for comparing multiple models along different fairness and performance metrics.